 For a divorce to be considered contested in California, both parties must file their own responses with the court.
 They each need to base their disputes on the details of the divorce.
 If each party agrees on most issues, they can also ask for a bifurcation, wherein a separate trial will deal only with the disagreements.
 A bifurcation can speed up a divorce as it focuses on resolution.

 If you need the support of a skilled legal professional, call Griffith, Young & Lass at 858-951-1526 today!

 Automatic Temporary Restraining Orders

 Once the Petition for Divorce has been filed and served, there are automatic restraining orders that go into place immediately.
 Divorce lawyers call these “ATROS.”
-These orders enjoin either party from moving assets including cash, stocks, retirement accounts, etc; they also enjoin either spouse from canceling or changing any health insurance plans, auto insurance plans, and life insurance plans without the express consent of the other spouse or an order from the court.
-Get more information by reading this article.
+These orders enjoin either party from moving assets, including cash, stocks, retirement accounts, etc.; they also enjoin either spouse from canceling or changing any health insurance plans, auto insurance plans or life insurance plans without the express consent of the other spouse or an order from the court.

 It is very important that you understand the ATROS and abide by them.
 Violation of the ATROS could result in sanctions and attorney’s fee orders against you.